<HOME

 So now I'm running a Raspberry Pi as a lab server just for my own occasional use.
 These things are not exactly power hungry, but why not shut them down anyway when they're not actively needed.
 It's not like I'm utilizing my oscilloscopes and stuff every single day.
 Shutting the Pi down would be shutdown -h now or something similar.
 But how to get the Pi back up without power cycling?

 One possibly less well known feature of the Pi is that momentarily connecting GPIO3 to GND will boot up a Pi that has been shut down.
-Just google for "raspberry pi power switch" or something like that.
+Just google for "raspberry pi power switch" or something like that (and ignore whatever you find on the Pi 5, which has an actual power switch built in).
 You will also find examples of scripts that will shut the Pi down cleanly when the same pin is grounded.
 I set about installing a power button on the GPIO header the moment I found that out!
 While I was at it, I also searched for info about an "On" indicator LED.
 It turns out that most GPIO pins maintain their state on shutdown, but the Tx pin of the Pi's serial port (GPIO14) remains (mostly) high while the Pi is up, and goes low when the Pi is shut down.
 And I wasn't using that serial port for anything.

 So I took a 2×5 block of female pin header, one microswitch, one 330Ω resistor and an annoying blue 3 mm LED, and soldered this tiny circuit to plug into the Pi's GPIO header.